Panera taps viral TikTok creator to help with ‘Ugly Holiday Cup’ designs

 “Panera approached me to do a paid collaboration a bit after my satirical graphic design content began to take off,” Zugay told Nexstar.
 “I love Panera and loved the idea that they pitched to me, so I couldn’t turn it down.
 Something about being able to put a goofy twist on the holiday cups definitely appealed to me!”

-Zugay, who went viral with her hilarious critiques of famous logos, posted the first of her satirical videos to TikTok in September.
-Her deadpan delivery — coupled with her rather unique design suggestions — made her an instant success.
-Some national brands, including McDonald’s, even changed their social media branding to reflect her designs … at least temporarily.

-“I wasn’t expecting it to blow up the way it did,” she said.
-“I had about 500,000 followers at that time and was expecting maybe 100,000 people to see it, at most.
-It exceeded my expectations and I have had a great time rolling with the concept.
-It’s opened a lot of new doors for me!”

-Zugay is a 2019 graduate of the University of Wisconsin-Stout with a BFA in entertainment design.
+Zugay, a 2019 graduate of the University of Wisconsin-Stout with a BFA in entertainment design, said she never expected her videos to “blow up” the way they did, but she’s been having a good time with the concept.

 “Using knowledge of design ‘do’s and don’ts’ helps me to make a design as bad as possible while being intentional about it so that it delivers well,” she said.